-The owner Operator/Dependent Contractor shall be paid thirty-one cents (\$0.31) per km (fifty cents (\$0.50) per mile) for each km or mile travelled to the job only.
-In order to qualify for the above, the Owner Operator/Dependent Contractor must remain on the job for fifteen (15) calendar days.
-However, in the event the Owner Operator/Dependent Contractor is laid off for lack of work when having been on the job less than fifteen (15) days, the Travel Allowance to the job shall be paid.
-If the Contractor fails to provide work and requires a Dependent Contractor to stand-by for more than two (2) consecutive days, the Owner Operator/Dependent Contractor, at the Owner Operator's/Dependent Contractor's option, shall be deemed to have been laid off.
+The owner Operator shall be paid thirty-one cents (\$0.31) per km (fifty cents (\$0.50) per mile) for each km or mile travelled to the job only.
+In order to qualify for the above, the Owner Operator must remain on the job for fifteen (15) calendar days.
+However, in the event the Owner Operator is laid off for lack of work when having been on the job less than fifteen (15) days, the Travel Allowance to the job shall be paid.
+If the Contractor fails to provide work and requires an Owner Operator to stand-by for more than two (2) consecutive days, the Owner Operator, at the Owner Operator's option, shall be deemed to have been laid off.

-(c) Flat Rate and Ton Mile Rate
+(b) Flat Rate and Ton Mile Rate